hoanganhismeee/Tourbillon/backend/SCRAPING_GUIDE.md

 | 15 | **Frederique Constant** | Classics, Slimline, Manufacture, Highlife | 25 |

 **Grand Total Target:** 440-450 watches across 15 brands

----

-## ⚠️ Common Issues & Solutions

-### **Watches aren't loading on frontend**
-- Check `next.config.ts` has brand domain in `remotePatterns`
-- Verify `cloudinary.ts` includes brand in `watchBrands` array
-- Ensure backend is running on `http://localhost:5248`

-### **Scraping fails with "No watches found"**
-- Brand/collection names must match database exactly (case-sensitive)
-- Check brand's website - collection URL may have changed
-- Verify XPath selectors still work (website HTML might have been updated)

-### **Prices show "Price on request"**
-- This is intentional for luxury watches that don't show prices on website
-- System falls back to "Price on request" when price element missing
-- User can manually update price in database if available

-### **Duplicate watches appearing**
-- System matches by base reference number (e.g., `5227G` = `5227G-010`)
-- Check `ExtractBaseReference()` in `Chrono24CacheService.cs`
-- Clear and rescrape if needed: `DELETE /api/admin/clear-watches`

-### **Showcase watch image got overwritten**
-- This shouldn't happen - the system preserves images for IDs: 2, 4, 11, 13, 18, 24, 28, 30, 35
-- Check backend logs for: `"Preserved curated image for showcase watch ID X"`
-- If missing, restore from database backup or re-upload to `/Images/`

----

 ## 🗂️ Database Schema